alitouka/spark_dbscan/README.md

-Spark DBSCAN is implementation of the [DBSCAN clustering algorithm](http://en.wikipedia.org/wiki/DBSCAN) on top of [Apache Spark](http://spark.apache.org/) .
+Spark DBSCAN is an implementation of the [DBSCAN clustering algorithm](http://en.wikipedia.org/wiki/DBSCAN) on top of [Apache Spark](http://spark.apache.org/) .
 It also includes 2 simple tools which will help you choose parameters of the DBSCAN algorithm.

 ![Clusters identified by the DBSCAN algorithm](https://github.com/alitouka/spark_dbscan/raw/master/wiki/img/finally_clustered.png)